 Some of the most notable Spanish public universities include the University of Barcelona, the Complutense University of Madrid, and Universidad Autónoma de Madrid.

-If you are thinking about getting an MBA, Spain might be the place for you.
-Three of Europe’s top 10 business schools are located in Spain: IESE Business School, IE Business School, and Esade Business School.
+If you are thinking about getting a Business degree, Spain might be the place for you: Spain is home to many great business schools, including 3 of Europe’s top 10 business schools are located in Spain: IESE Business School, IE Business School, and Esade Business School.
 These highly respected institutions have spawned many international top managers.

 Good news for students: Tuition fees in Spain are among the lowest in Europe.
 The tuition fees for Bachelor programmes range from 750 EUR to 2,500 EUR per year, and tuition fees for Master programmes are around 1,000 to 3,500 EUR per year - making Spain a cheap destination for international students.
 Private universities set their own fees, which can be as high as 20,000 EUR per year.